francisca-hernandez/E-Commerce-/README.md

 # E-Commerce-Backend

 ## Description
-* This project is the creation of the back end for an e-commerce site.
-This application used Express.js API and Sequelize to interact with a MySQL database.
-This application displays creation of database using mySQL with models and associations.
+* This application uses Express.js API and Sequelize to interact with a MySQL database.
+IT displays a database using mySQL with models and associations.
 Then demonstrates the API Routes to perform RESTful CRUD operations displayed in my walk through videos.

 ## Acceptance Criteria
 * GIVEN a functional Express.js API